taddison/personal-site/content/blog/2021/01/migrating-from-the-official-firestore-sdk-to-firebase-firestore-lite/index.md

 If you're looking for a reduced bundle size, easier API, are comfortable with an unofficial SDK, and don't need offline or realtime support - then `firebase-firestore-lite` is worth checking out.
 I've only scratched the surface of what is supported - read through the [documentation for firebase-firestore-lite][firebase-firestore-lite package] for a complete overview.

-The alpha SDK sounds promising though who knows when a production-ready release is coming (weeks, months, years?).
+The alpha SDK sounds promising, though who knows when a production-ready release is coming (weeks, months, years?).
 Until then (and maybe even after if the API is still so clunky) I'll keep reaching for `firebase-firestore-lite`.

 If you're using Firestore for the first time I'd still suggest you use the official SDK.
 When you need to search for problems (and you undoubtedly will be - the docs and some of the design choices/behaviors are...interesting - see [the database is on fire]) you'll need to be searching for the right terms/methods/etc.